 Where can I watch Premier League fixtures on TV?

-This means that in order to watch all the televised Premier League fixtures on TV live, you’ll need access to more than one sports channel.
+This means that in order to watch all the remaining Premier League fixtures for the year on TV live, you’ll need access to more than one sports channel.

 (Scroll down to see the full list of this month's games)

 The current Premier League fixtures have only been announced as far as 2 July.
 Of those 31 games, two will be aired for free on the BBC; Bournemouth v Crystal Palace on 20 June at 7:45pm and then Norwich v Everton on 24 June at 6pm.